How much are the National Minimum Wage and National Living Wage going up?

 The Real Living Wage is an unofficial hourly rate of pay which is overseen by the Living Wage Foundation charity.

-It is aimed at UK workers aged 18 and over, but is not a legal requirement, and businesses choose whether to pay it.
+It is aimed at UK workers aged 18 and over, but is not a legal requirement.

-The charity says more than 475,000 employees working for 15,000 firms receive the Real Living Wage.
+The charity says more than 475,000 employees working for more than 15,000 firms receive the Real Living Wage.

-The rate for workers in London - the London Living Wage - is going up by 70p to £13.85 an hour.
+The rate for workers in London - the London Living Wage - is going up by 70p to £13.85 an hour, a 5.3% increase.

-Employers must implement the new rates by 1 May 2025.
+Employers who are signed up to the scheme must implement the new rates by 1 May 2025.

-Announcing the new rates, the charity said the Real Living Wage was now worth over £2,262 more per year in the UK than the legal minimum pay - and over £4,700 more in London.
+The Living Wage Foundation said wage was worth £2,262 more per year in the UK than the legal minimum pay, and £4,700 more in London.